desmond-ong/affCog/README.md

 This repository contains materials for the following paper:

-Ong, D. C., Zaki, J., & Goodman, N. D. (in prep).
-Affective Cognition: Exploring lay theories of emotion.
+Ong, D. C., Zaki, J., & Goodman, N. D. (accepted).
+Affective Cognition: Exploring lay theories of emotion. *Cognition*

 This repository is maintained by Desmond Ong.
 Questions, comments, requests for clarification or replication, etc, should be directed to desmond (dot) ong (at) stanford (dot) edu